-§ 11-43-7 Unlawful exercise of functions
+§ 11-43-7.
+Unlawful exercise of functions of state office.

 (G.L.
 1896, ch.
 275, § 6; G.L.
 1909, ch.
 341, § 6; G.L.
 1923, ch.
 392, § 6; G.L.
 1938, ch.
 603, § 6; G.L.
 1956, § 11-43-7.)